 Seattle.
 Downloadable Walking Maps designed by the City of Seattle for both residents and visitors help anyone tailor walking routes to their interests and fitness level.
 Each route on the map has been labeled with the approximate amount of time (in minutes) it takes to walk the route.

 Seattle.
-Washington Park Arboretum provides miles of trails for exploration and contemplation.
+Washington Park Arboretum provides miles of trails for exploration and contemplation any time of year.
 Of special interest are three loop trails: Lookout Loop, Pinetum Loop, and the Arboretum Loop Trail.
 The trails are marked on the Arboretum map.
 Open daily.
+Try this virtual walk through the Arboretum (25:41).

 Tacoma.
 Point Defiance Park is 760-acres and features a natural forest, saltwater beaches, and spectacular views.
 The Primary trails through the park are foot trails (no bicycles).
 Five Mile Drive outer loop is closed to vehicle traffic in the morning so that pedestrians, runners and cyclists can enjoy this forest experience free from motorized vehicles.
 The Visitors Center is open during summer.
 Guided walks are available throughout the year, several are free or have a nominal cost.
 Open daily.